tannerwride/CSM_Activity-/README.md

 The ability to view config from several locations makes jumping to viewing config easy, depending on what you may be doing.
 If you are troubleshooting a specific workflow, you can switch to the config quickly.
 If you are working on optimization by viewing insights, you can easily view the associated configuration file, etc.

+### Practice Viewing Customer Config

+Practice navigating to customer config with the following scenario:

+- Locate a customer's config file for the project that is consuming the most credits

 ### Viewing Older Configuration Files

 When viewing config, CircleCI will also alert you if the config file you are viewing is out of date, as seen below.